Jaswanth-Marni/Amazon-Cloning/README.md

 # Amazon-Cloning
 Hello, guys here is the Amazon clone that I created.
-I have only used HTML and CSS.
 I hope it will help you.